The Ultimate Guide to Child Milestones (5–7 Years) | DevineCare

 Brain Booster: “Story Swap”

 After reading a story, ask “what if?” questions.
-“What do you think the wolf was feeling when the pig’s house didn’t fall down?
-Why do you think he felt that way?”
+“What do you think the wolf was feeling?”
+This builds perspective-taking, a core part of empathy and social skills.

 The Budding Reader & Friend: 7 Years